KB-WEB-DEVELOPMENT/php_no_framework_app/README.md

-The purpose of the project was to familiarize myself with Domain Driven Design (DDD) programming.
+The purpose of the project was to familiarize myself with <b>Domain Driven Design (DDD)</b> programming.

 I refer you to P. Louys book (<b>"Professional PHP - Building maintainable and secure applications"</b>, 2006) for the details.